civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 !!!
 Note

     There different version of Buildkit on Docker.
-Michael McAndrew's seems to be the easiest to get started with.
+Michael McAndrew's seems to be the easiest to get started with on Linux.
+There is an [outstanding issue](https://github.com/michaelmcandrew/civicrm-buildkit-docker/issues/15) that needs to be resolved before getting set up on a Mac is as straight forward.

 #### Install buildkit on docker on ubuntu